AMWA-TV/bcp-008-01/docs/Overview.md

 ### Synchronization source change

-When devices are configured to use external synchronization they MUST publish the synchronization source id currently being used and update the property whenever it changes, using `null` if a synchronization source cannot be discovered.
-Devices which are not using external synchronization MUST populate this property with `internal`.
+When devices are configured to use external synchronization they MUST publish the synchronization source id currently being used and update the `externalSynchronizationStatus` property whenever it changes, using `null` if a synchronization source cannot be discovered.
+Devices which are not using external synchronization MUST populate this property with `internal` or their own id if they themselves are the synchronization source (e.g. the device is a grandmaster).

-When devices suffer a synchronization source change the externalSynchronizationStatus property MUST transition to a `PartiallyUnhealthy` state and stay there unless the following conditions apply:
+When devices suffer a synchronization source change the `externalSynchronizationStatus` property MUST temporarily transition to a `PartiallyUnhealthy` state.
+It can then return to a different state if the operating conditions match it more closely.

+Devices MUST report any synchronization source change as an increment to the `synchronizationSourceChanges` counter property.

+Devices MUST be able to reset the `synchronizationSourceChanges` counter property in the following two ways:

+* A receiver activation occurs
-* A client invokes the ApproveCurrentSynchronizationSource and therefore the receiver can transition externalSynchronizationStatus to `Healthy` if there are no other synchronization issues
+* A client invokes the `ResetSynchronizationSourceChanges` method
-* The receiver is Activated and therefore MUST approve the current sync source and transition externalSynchronizationStatus to `Healthy` if there are no other synchronization issues
-* The device returns to using the previous sync source and therefore can transition externalSynchronizationStatus to `Healthy` if there are no other synchronization issues

 ## Receiver stream validation